-Pumpkin Sugar Cookies are light, moist, and filled with your favorite fall spices.
-These eggless cookies are ready in 30 minutes and require no chilling time.
+Pumpkin sugar cookies are tender, cakey, and filled with your favorite fall spices.
+These eggless cookies make the perfect last minute treat because they're ready in 30 minutes and require no chilling time!

 Serve these pumpkin sugar cookies at your next fall gathering, like Halloween or Thanksgiving.
 They'd go great with a batch of slow cooker mulled apple cider!